abhijit-c/LatinTranslations/Georgics/src/book4.md

 | *et rutilis clarus squamis; ille horridus alter*
 | *desidia latamque trahens inglorius alvum.*

-      But when you have called both captains back from the field, give up to death the meaner of look, that he prove no wasteful burden; let the nobler reign in the palace alone.
-The one will be aglow with rough spots of gold for there are two
+      But when you have called both captains from the battle-line, give to death he that seemed worse, lest the wasteful one is a nuisance, allow the better reign in the hall alone.
+The one will be shining with rough spots of gold; for there are two kinds: this better one, noble of expression and bright with red scales;

-      sorts: one is better, noble of mien and bright with gleaming scales; the other squalid from sloth, and trailing ignobly a broad paunch.
+- to finish

 | *ut binae regum facies, ita corpora plebis.*
 | *namque aliae turpes horrent, ceu pulvere ab alto*